 Duolingo's claim that we're 52% fluent should be clarified.
 We're more like 52% fluent in reading French but not in speaking or writing.
 For example, about 50% of the time we can read the French that's peppered throughout Nabokov's oeuvre.
 For example, in Transparent Things, when Armande, who had a grain de beauté, setup a rendez-vous with Hugh prior to their subsequent marriage, she told him, "Now listen, tomorrow I'm occupied, but what about Friday-if you can be ready à sept heures précises?"
 (43)

 Very recently, we watched all fifty-two episodes of Yale University's French in Action.
-Interestingly, we didn't understand 50% of the dialogue, but we understand over 50% of the transcripts.
+Interestingly, we didn't understand 50% of the dialogue, but we understood over 50% of the transcripts.